GeorgiaDome 2025 Mock Draft Final Update

 The Chargers are looking to replicate Harbaugh football.

 The Packers have been looking at DE's and CB's throughout this process.
-With the uncertainly of Jaire Alexander's future and another open spot at CB, the Packers will take a falling prospect in Jahdae Barron.
+With the uncertainly of Jaire Alexander's future and another open spot at CB, the Packers have a huge need at CB.

 The Texans need to continue to protect CJ Stroud.
 After trading away Laremy Tunsil and signing journey man Cam Robinson, the Texans still need competition at RG and RT.